timakro/web/_posts/2019-03-05-bare-metal-stm32-programming.md

 You can find the complete source code on [GitHub](https://github.com/timakro/stm32-quadcopter/tree/master/blink_minimal), including a Makefile.
 All the manuals quoted in this post can also be found in the repository.

-If I ever get to writing the next post, we will learn how to use the [CMSIS](https://developer.arm.com/embedded/cmsis) library.
+In the [next post](/blog/quadcopter-programming-part-2/), we will learn how to use the [CMSIS](https://developer.arm.com/embedded/cmsis) library.
 It defines pointers with meaningful names for the registeres we saw in this article, so we don't have to hardcode all the addresses.
-And it provides functions for properly timed delay so we can get rid of the for loops which lack a fixed delay.
+And it provides functions for properly timed delay so we can get rid of the for-loops which lack a fixed delay.

 You can leave comments on [Hacker News](https://news.ycombinator.com/item?id=19314076).
 I'd be happy about any feedback and corrections.